ckgathari/Bootstrap_Project/README.md

 ## Roadmap

-This project can be advanced from a web application to a mobile app access
+This project can be advanced from a web application to a mobile app for ease of access and increase its usage.

 ## Contributing